aflin/rampart/docs/source/sql4.rst

 requirements needed to hold the indexes becomes significant.
 Other cautions include not indexing small amounts of data as doing so may slow down searches due to the overhead of looking in an index.
-The point at which it makes sense to use an index will depend upon the system in use.
+The point at which it makes sense to use an index will depend upon the application and the type of index chosen.
-And it would be important to use the correct kind of index for the job.

 Since there are so many factors involved in the decision as to whether and what kind of index will most optimize the search, Texis largely takes over the management of these decisions.
-The user can suggest those tables on which an index ought to be created.
+The user can specify those tables on which an index will be created.
 Beyond this, the user would not know the status of the index, which is always in flux, nor whether it has been updated at the time of the search.

-Unlike other systems, Texis ensures that all information which has been added to any table can be searched immediately, regardless of whether it has been indexed, and regardless of whether it has been suggested that an index be maintained on that table or not.
+Unlike other systems, Texis ensures that all information which has been added to any table can be searched immediately, regardless of whether it has been indexed, and regardless of whether Texis actually uses the index.
 Sequential table space scans and index based scans are efficiently managed by Texis so that the database can always be searched in the most optimized manner, with the most current information available to the user.

 To this end, there are two types of indexes supported by Texis: